KB User's Guide - Documents Tab - Glossary and Glossary Items

 Display as a Side Module

 Groups that have Glossary items may want to place a Glossary link in their KB side modules.
+Please know that you need Admin permissions to manipulate Side Modules.

 - Go to the Site Pref tab > Side Module link